5 tips for resume writing success

 • References (optional)

-Choose a clean, easy-to-read font such as Arial, Verdana, Helvetica, or Calibri.
+When selecting an Australian resume format, choose a clean, easy-to-read font such as Arial, Verdana, Helvetica, or Calibri.
 Keep your font size from 10 to 12 points so that it can be easy to read on a computer or hardcopy.
 Align your content to the left so it’s easy to skim the page.

 Don’t include: